 Drivers are expected to drive carefully in areas where pedestrians are present.
 Drivers must obey the following right-of-way laws pertaining to pedestrians:

 Although drivers are expected to yield, it is important to note that pedestrians still have a duty of care to others.
-This means a person who crosses the road without checking for oncoming traffic and causes a collision could be at least partially liable for damages.
+This means if a person crosses the road without checking for oncoming traffic, causing a crash, he or she could be at least partially liable for damages.

 Additional right-of-way rules apply when approaching crosswalks, such as: